Disorders of the Vulva: Common Causes of Vulvar Pain, Burning, and Itching

 Estrogen: A female hormone produced in the ovaries.

-Genital Herpes: A sexually transmitted infection caused by a virus that produces painful, highly infectious sores on or around the sex organs.
+Genital Herpes: A sexually transmitted infection (STI) caused by a virus.
+Herpes causes painful, highly infectious sores on or around the vulva and penis.

 Inflammation: Pain, swelling, redness, and irritation of tissues in the body.

 Labia Majora: The outer folds of tissue of the external female genital area.

 Labia Minora: The inner folds of tissue of the external female genital area.

 Menopause: The time when a woman’s menstrual periods stop permanently.
 Menopause is confirmed after 1 year of no periods.